DPSGroup-SSG/aio-currency-exchange-tests/README.md

 # Test Requirements
-- Write test cases/suites for the above business requirements
+- Write test cases/suites for the above business requirements in Cypress
 - Implement the test cases/suites using Cypress